-Analysis of ten small glass beads found in northern Alaska has revealed that they were produced in Venice in the 15th century, pre-dating all other examples of glass trade beads in the region by several centuries, and possibly representing the earliest European material found in the Western Hemisphere, arriving several decades before Columbus landed in 1492.
+Analysis of ten small glass beads found in northern Alaska has revealed that they were produced in Venice in the 15th century, pre-dating all other examples of glass trade beads in the region by several centuries, and possibly representing the earliest European material found in the Western Hemisphere as a result of overland transport, arriving several decades before Columbus landed in 1492.

 Eight of the ten beads were found at Punyik Point, a site in the Brooks Range, located on ancient trade routes from the Bering Strait to the Arctic Ocean.
 Another was found at a site on Lake Kaiyak, 22km west of Punyik Point, and the last at Kinyiksugvik Lake, 20km north of Punyik Point.
 Although the beads were found across three different sites, research recently published in American Antiquity has concluded that they probably reached the arctic trading centre of Sheshalik as a single group, before being separated.